AhmedAlaa4611/laravel-artisan-commands/README.md

 ```sh
 npm run dev
 ```
-4. Serving the application and user `URL` to request the page of creating the resource, display a list of it, and more.
+4. Serving the application and use `URL` to request the page of creating the resource, display a list of it, and more.
 - **Note:** There are several other packages for doing the same.

 ## Threads